homerwong2/MaterEmergencyCareCentreApp/README.md

   }
 ```

-Run the API.

-Run the Web App.
+Run the API on a different port to the Web App.